 Another discovery along the way was that the earlier athletes could be screened, the more likely those with heart problems would benefit from the knowledge.
 “I was asked to screen UT football players,” Dr. Rodgers says.
-The first year, he identified a key recruit with HTM and informed him it was dangerous for him to play and he needed to quit.
+The first year, he identified a key recruit with HCM and informed him it was dangerous for him to play and he needed to quit.
 The University of Texas has a policy of honoring scholarships for students in this situation.
 But the player was devastated.

-Championship Hearts Foundation focuses on identifying heart problems in middle school, when the heart is fully developed, and students have time to pursue other interests and opportunities if they learn of a serious heart problem.
+Championship Hearts Foundation focuses on identifying heart problems in middle and high school, when the heart is fully developed, and students have time to pursue other interests and opportunities if they learn of a serious heart problem.

 Championship Hearts Foundation travels around Central Texas providing free screenings that include a 12-lead electrocardiogram (ECG) and a limited echocardiogram (ECHO), tests not included in standards sports physical examinations.
 The organization’s large-scale heart screening events are usually set up in high school gyms and cafeterias, small medical clinics and hospitals.
 Booster clubs, local businesses, and hospitals provide support.

 Thanks to the generosity of volunteer doctors and technicians, hospital and medical partners, and financial donors, the screenings, which would normally cost about $700 in a cardiologist’s office, are free.
 Heart screenings are available for athletes, as well as members of the marching band, cheer or drill teams, ages 14 to 18 years old.
 They take just five minutes.